-Many journeys in Italy require you to change trains in Milan.
-This article includes information about changing trains in Milan, including the most common transfer between Milano Centrale and Milano Porta Garibaldi.
+This article includes information about changing train stations in Milan, including the most common transfer between Milano Centrale and Milano Porta Garibaldi.

 IN THIS ARTICLE

 If your journey involves changing trains in Milan, you may be required to travel between two stations.
 This will be shown as a "transfer" in search results.
-This is different from an "interchange", which involves changing trains at the same station.
-Please see our Help article Understanding interchanges and transfers for more details.
+(Please see our Help article Train station interchanges and transfers for more details.)

 We usually recommend a minimum of one hour for a Milan transfer.
 However, some search results may display a shorter interchange.
 For these, we display a warning to alert you to the short city transfer.
 You should only book these trains if you are familiar and confident about crossing Milan between the named stations.